gizinski-jacek/odinbook-client/README.md

 # Odinbook (Frontend)

-A small Facebook clone Frontend client.
+Frontend client for a Facebook cline app.

-For the Backend API go [here](https://github.com/gizinski-jacek/odinbook-api).
+For the API go [here](https://github.com/gizinski-jacek/odinbook-api).

 ## Table of contents